bookofproofs/bookofproofs.github.io/_sources/history/19th-century/boggio.md

 **Tommaso Boggio** was an Italian mathematician who worked in mathematical physics, differential geometry, analysis, and financial mathematics.

 ### Mathematical Profile (Excerpt):
-* His parents, Francesco Boggio and Anna Fassino, were a family of modest means whose ancestors had lived in the region since 1500.
-* The family moved from Valperga Canavese to Turin when Tommaso was a child and it was in Turin that he was educated.
 * Pieri left Turin in 1900 and Boggio continued to teach projective and descriptive geometry.
 * While he tutored geometry at the university in his assistant position, Boggio was undertaking research in applied mathematics.
 * In the first of these, Boggio obtained a solution for the problem of an elastic membrane, displaced in its own plane with known displacements on the boundary.